yast/yast.github.io/doc/debugging.md

 # Debugging YaST

 YaST is written in many programming languages.
 That means you will need a specific debugger for each language.
-(In theory you could use `gdb` for debugging any language but for interpreted languages it would be really difficult.)
+In theory you could use `gdb` for debugging any language but for interpreted ones it would be really difficult.

 ## Debugging Ruby Code